You can view key financial information about your business in the finance reports.

 - the amount paid by gift card is included in the Payments finance report as a gift card entry.

 Understanding total sales

 The same total sales amount that appears in your finance reports also appears in the overview section of your Shopify Home to show your cash flow at a glance.
-Since the amount for total sales includes refunds, it might appear as a negative value.
-For example, if you have more refunds than sales in a day, then the total sales amount for that day will be negative:
+Since the amount for total sales includes returns, it might appear as a negative value.
+For example, if you have more returns than sales in a day, then the total sales amount for that day will be negative: